Planting & Fertilising

 While Lawn Blend may only have 4% nitrogen it also contains microbes that can source nitrogen from the atmosphere and organic matter.
 A healthier grass will process the available nitrogen more efficiently.

 A: We do not.
-Through the application of broad-spectrum minerals the plants you grow can start to develop the necessary processes required to defend themselves from insect attack.
+Through the application of broad-spectrum minerals and subsequent microbial associations the plants you grow can start to develop the necessary processes required to defend themselves from insect and fungal attack.

 A: Excess nitrogen, from improperly composted manures and high nitrogen fertilisers, are the main reason.
 Cells are stretched and weakened releasing the simple sugars meant for photosynthesis, which are readily consumed by insects.

-Our products contain a combination of Calcium and Silica, combined with low nitrogen, which helps strengthen cell walls allowing the plant to use the simple sugars more efficiently for photosynthesis and the development of complex sugars and proteins that insects are unable to digest.
+Our products contain plant-available Calcium and Silica, combined with low nitrogen, which helps cell walls strengthen and mature, allowing the plant to use the simple sugars more efficiently for photosynthesis and the subsequent production of complex sugars and proteins that insects are unable to digest.